 Internet technology has come a long way since it first became available to the general public.
 The days of waiting impatiently for dial-up connections are long gone.
 Your webpage construction should reflect that.
 Top-positioned Google sites average a load time of fewer than 3 seconds.
 For e-commerce websites, 2 seconds is considered the threshold of acceptability.
 According to Google webmasters, Google aims for less than a half-second.

 Server response time is another issue to tackle.
 A domain name system (DNS) server holds a database of IP addresses.
 When someone enters a URL into their browser, the DNS server translates that URL to the relevant IP address.
 It’s like the computer is looking up a number in the phonebook.
 Just how long this takes depends on the speed of your DNS provider.
 Check out DNS speed comparison reports to see how yours stacks up.

 We’ve talked about the importance of creating quality content and content that is SEO-optimized from a technical standpoint.
 Your content also has to meet one other criterion: It has to be engaging.
 Google uses the artificial intelligence tool RankBrain to assess user engagement.

 RankBrain looks at elements like click-through rate (how many people click when presented with a search engine result) and dwell time (how much time people spend on a site).
-For example, if a user visits your website but immediately leaves, this will hurt your Google ranking (if many people do this to your website, you have a high “bounce rate”).
+For example, if a user visits your website but immediately leaves, this will hurt your site performance (if many people do this to your website, you have a high “bounce rate”).